vishesh711/Multi-Agent-Reasoning-Model/README.md

 ## Overview

-The **Multi-Agent Reasoning** script creates an interactive chatbot experience where multiple AI agents collaborate through a structured reasoning process to provide optimal answers.
+The **Multi-Agent Reasoning Model** script creates an interactive chatbot experience where multiple AI agents collaborate through a structured reasoning process to provide optimal answers.
 Each agent brings unique perspectives and expertise, and through iterative steps of discussion, verification, critique, and refinement, they converge on a high-quality, accurate response.

 Additionally, the system integrates the **Swarm Framework for Intelligence** to enhance collaboration among agents.
 Swarm allows agents to coordinate efficiently, leveraging collective intelligence to solve complex tasks.